 Historically, the rate of new housing starts has been an indicator of the Company's business prospects and the volume of building materials that it sells.
-According to the Canada Mortgage and Housing Corporation (the "CMHC"), the seasonally adjusted annualized rate for Canadian housing starts in the first quarter of 2021 was 296,174, reaching the highest monthly total in March 2021 since 1977, compared to 203,433 the same period last year.
-According to the US Census Bureau, seasonally-adjusted housing starts were an average of 1,613,000 units during the first quarter of 2021, up from 1,487,000 units in the same period last year.
-According to the Fannie Mae Economic and Strategic Research Group (Fannie Mae), housing starts are expected to increase further in 2021, to 1,619,000 units.
+According to the Canada Mortgage and Housing Corporation (the "CMHC"), the seasonally adjusted annualized rate for Canadian housing starts in the third quarter of 2021 was 263,254, compared to 237,567 the same period last year.
+According to the US Census Bureau, seasonally adjusted housing starts were an average of 1,566,000 units during the third quarter of 2021, up from 1,441,000 units in the same period last year.
+According to the Fannie Mae Economic and Strategic Research Group (Fannie Mae), housing starts are expected to increase further in 2021, to 1,623,000 units, before stabilizing at 1,545,000 in 2022.
+Low mortgage rates, continuation of work-from-home practices by many in the economy, and demographics in the US have created a favorable demand environment for new residential construction, particularly single-family housing starts, which the Company expects to continue for the remainder of 2021 and into next year.
 Recent US home resales are at levels not seen for almost a decade, and residential repair and remodeling activities remained strong, as homeowners redirect discretionary spending away from traditional areas of travel and entertainment during the Pandemic.
 Management believes a significant proportion of the Company's sales are ultimately driven by activity in the repair and remodel market.

-The Company's priority in the near term is the health and safety of its employees, compliance with all necessary regulations and health guidelines during the Pandemic, and mitigating the impacts of the Pandemic, while continuing to serve its customers and helping essential supply chain and related activities.
+Looking forward, the Company's priority in the near term is the health and safety of its employees, compliance with all necessary regulations and health guidelines during the Pandemic, and mitigating the impacts of the Pandemic, while continuing to serve its customers, integrating the Acquisitions and helping essential supply chain and related activities.
 The Company's focus will remain on cash flow, consisting of optimization of working capital, reduction of operating costs, minimizing capital expenditures and continually assessing the dividend policy and maximizing shareholder value.